starlightrobotics/arcane-manual/README.md

 # Awesome Role-playing Censored and Uncensored models and chatbots
 *by Starlight Robotics*

-A curated list of AI Role-playing Chatbots, services, apps, and offline tools.
+This is a curated list of AI Role-playing LLMs, Chatbots, services, apps, interfaces, offline tools, and hardware.
+This list provides insight for where to start, and reference links for seasoned developers.

 To suggest the updates or edits, contact me on [Reddit](https://www.reddit.com/r/starlightrobotics/) or [Discord](https://discord.gg/zarD7dweKz).